 Individual interviews will also occur with all of the intervention school contact teachers.
 Individual interviews will be directive, and seek to determine the reasons for the adoption of GoActive, the facilitation of the program, the reception of the school teachers, as well as the perceptions on the collaboration between the GoActive team, and their participating school.

 Furthermore, this will provide an opportunity to discuss feedback on the feasibility of the program implementation.
 All facilitators will be individually interviewed.
 Emphasis will be placed on all aspects of intervention delivery, feasibility and acceptance, and barriers/facilitators to participation.

-At T4, additional semi-structured focus groups and interviews with students will explore maintenance of physical activity behaviour change, including who did/did not maintain physical activity behaviour change and why, did GoActive help and why/how, and what else helped or hindered physical activity maintenance.
-T2 participants will be re-invited, supplemented by additional students if needed.
+At T4, additional semi-structured focus groups and interviews with students from intervention and control schools will explore maintenance of physical activity behaviour change, including who did/did not maintain physical activity behaviour change and why, did GoActive help (in intervention schools) and why/how, and what else helped or hindered physical activity maintenance.
+Students will be invited based on their on the difference between their physical activity measures from the first and last time they wore the activity monitor.
 This gives us a unique opportunity to explore physical activity maintenance across time in the context of a trial and better understand barriers and facilitators to physical activity maintenance.

-Year 9 students will be asked to indicate their willingness to contribute to a focus group or individual interview at by responding to a question within the T1 questionnaire; eligibility is subsequently based on the data collected at T1; eligible students and their parents will receive full information about process evaluation focus groups/individual interviews.
+Year 9 students will be asked to indicate their willingness to contribute to a focus group or individual interview by responding to a question within the T1 questionnaire; eligibility is subsequently based on the data collected at T1; eligible students and their parents will receive full information about process evaluation focus groups/individual interviews.